 Meet Our Staff

-Ms. Tonya Cook is a native of Atlanta and a Georgia State University Alumnus (class of 1994) with a bachelor of business administration in marketing and a master of science in human resources development also from Georgia State.
-During her tenure at Georgia State, she was actively involved on campus and served in many roles including charter member of Georgia State University Spotlight Programs Board (women’s life and black life and culture), Zeta Phi Beta Sorority, Inc., Lambda Nu Chapter, Leadership Conclave, Student Government Association, Order of Omega and Black Student Alliance.
+Ms. Tonya Cook is a native of Atlanta and a class of 1994 Georgia State University Alumnus with a bachelor of business administration in marketing and a master of science in human resources development also from Georgia State.
+During her tenure at Georgia State, she was actively involved on campus and served in many roles including charter member of Georgia State University Spotlight Programs Board, specifically women’s life and black life and culture, Zeta Phi Beta Sorority, Inc., Lambda Nu Chapter, Leadership Conclave, Student Government Association, Order of Omega and Black Student Alliance.
 An avid supporter of the arts, Ms. Cook has studied dance for 25 years of which ten were with Total Dance Company under the artistic direction of Terrie (Ajile) Axam.
 She is active in her community, which also includes the graduate chapter of her Zeta Phi Beta Sorority-Kappa Iota Zeta Chapter, Atlanta ambassador for Alvin Ailey American Dance Theater, National Black Arts Festival, Rialto Center for the Arts and Plan Your Meetings magazine.
 In March 2014, she became a certified life coach.
 Ms. Cook is responsible for coordinating a diverse range of cultural and educational programs in the Multicultural Center.